classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 ### Fail Safety/Reliability

-### NoSql
+### NoSQL

 As data base, MongoDB was chosen.
 With MongoDB Atlas, it already offers a cloud solution and hosting.
-While it has little to no immediate advantage over SQL databases, it having no predefined structure is useful if the database should be re-used without having to migrate all of the data.
+Additionally to being well suited for the cloud, it also has the advantage of having no predefined structure.
+Extending the database therefore is possible without having to migrate (or lose) any data.

 For example, the vacation functionality was added after everything else was set up.